EMIjess/evalwaterfallr/README.md

 ISR <- 0.63 # Installation Rate (IRR_expost/IRR_exante) smaller as evaluated
 ```

 With these impact parameters, program administrators may want to focus on Installation Rate.
-However, when provided, as usual, in a table, these parameters are difficult to distill into importance.
+However, when provided, as usual, in a table, it is difficult to distill importance from these parameters.

 Simple Visualization of Non-Permuted Values
 -------------------------------------------